 Regency at Summerlin

-Regency at Summerlin is the second of two truly new age restricted communities in this area with the other being Heritage at Cadence.
-Ardiente on the north side, in North Las Vegas, is still building new but has been there for around 12 years.
-It suspended construction during the market downturn.
-This new development, built by Toll Bros., is towards the south end of Summerlin, just south of Sunset Rd. and just off of Hualapi.
-It will be in the very southern edge of Summerlin in the new “Cliffs” village.
+This development, built by Toll Bros. is towards the south end of Summerlin, just south of Sunset Rd. and just off of Hualapi.
+It is at the very southern edge of Summerlin in the new “Cliffs” village.

-Approximately 425 homes are scheduled to be built.
-Amenities will include a 16,000 sq. ft. “amenity center” with an indoor lap pool, outdoor pools, tennis courts and clubhouse.
-There will be a guard entrance I was told, for guests and residents, and an electronic gate for residents only.
-The rendering below fills out some information on the proposed amenities.
-Looks like two tennis courts, two bocce ball courts and six pickleball courts.
+Approximately 425 homes have been built.
+Amenities include a 16,000 sq. ft. “amenity center” with an indoor lap pool, outdoor pools, tennis courts and clubhouse.
+There is a guard entrance, for guests and residents, and an electronic gate for residents only.
+Two tennis courts, two bocce ball courts and six pickle ball courts are additional amenities.
 Here is the thing with respect to gates.
 A gate of any kind provides a level of additional security.
 A community with only a guard gate provides quite a bit more.
 With a hybrid community like this with both a guard gate and a electronic gate, the guard gate, in my opinion, becomes largely cosmetic.
 I live in a gated area of 236 homes.
 There are often cars waiting at the gate to follow someone through.

 There are 3 collections of homes for a total of 9 models and with all models having 3 potential exterior elevations.
 Sizes range from 1668 sq. ft to 2398 sq. ft.
-Base prices range from $426,995 to 579,995.
-Lot premiums range from 0 to $25,000.
-When you look at the models, just about everything you like will be an upgrade.
 One of the larger models, The Marble Bluff, does have a casita option in place of a tandem garage so with the casita, that could make this the largest home available.

-This will be a much smaller community than say the almost 8,000 homes of both Sun City Summerlin and Sun City Anthem, but this is truly a welcome addition to the age restricted options available locally.
+This is a much smaller community than say the almost 8,000 homes of both Sun City Summerlin and Sun City Anthem, but this is truly a welcome addition to the age restricted options available locally.

-First impressions.
-Nothing close to like it in the valley in age restricted and I mean that in a good way.
-The models are spectacular, but keep in mind that they are massively upgraded.
-The contemporary styling is like nothing else in local age restricted communities.
-Some of the models have 15 ft. and 16 ft. ceilings in some of their living areas which is unheard of in past age restricted in this area.
+General observations.
+Regency at Summerlin Reviews.
+The size, amenities and location of this community make if roughly comparable to Del Webb Lake Las Vegas and Heritage at Sunstone.
+Some of the models have 15 ft. and 16 ft. ceilings in some of their living areas which is unheard of in local age restricted communities in this area.
 A couple of the models have beamed ceilings, another first locally.
 The topography is better than I anticipated with some terracing to the lots as well as it has a sort of nestled in the mountains feel with mountains fairly close to the west and south.
-See the model photo to judge how close the mountains are.
+See the model photo below to judge how close the mountains are.